Philadelphia’s Jenzy has a tool to size kids’ feet and a marketplace to buy them the right shoes – TechCrunch

 “The most proprietary part of what we do is standardize all the shoes on our platform,” says Horner.

-The company works with brands like Converse, Sacuony, and Keds to send kids the shoes that actually fit their feet.
+The company works with brands like Converse, Saucony and Keds to send kids shoes that actually fit their feet.
 “A kid could be wearing a six in one shoe and a seven in another,” says Horner.
 Using Jenzy, the shoes will arrive in the right size for each foot.
-“We work with the suppliers to make sure that we’re sending the correct sie to a parent when they check out on Jenzy.”
+“We work with the suppliers to make sure that we’re sending the correct size to a parent when they check out on Jenzy.”

 The company launched the first version of its app in July 2017 and just released an update earlier this year.
-To date, Horner estimates that the company has sized 25,000 feet and had 15,000 downloads since May.
+To date, Horner estimates the company has sized 25,000 feet and had 15,000 downloads since May.

 “The plan was to see about if we still were interested when we got back from China,” Horner says of the company’s early days.

-Initially, the two partners worked out of Ackerly’s parents’ house in California, but eventually moved to Philadelphia when the company pivoted to focus on children’s shoes to be close to their beta testers — Horner’s family who had a lot of kids.
+Initially, the two partners worked out of Ackerley’s parents’ house in California, but eventually moved to Philadelphia when the company pivoted to focus on children’s shoes to be close to their beta testers — Horner’s family, who had a lot of kids.